Many famous persons had said something similar

 The young soldier walked over and wiped her chin and neck with a yellow cloth, avoiding her breasts as if too shy and polite to touch her naked body.
 He poured some water into her mouth.
 She swallowed what she could.
 She had not eaten all day.
 Starvation would be a gratifying prospect.
 But she couldn’t resist water.
 She felt it soaked up by withered flesh.

-He returned to his chair by the door and gazed at the floor.
+He lifted the blanket back up to cover her body, then returned to his chair by the door to gaze at the floor.

 A voice came through the speakers downstairs, loud and lurching.